Tax & Trade Blog

-On October 14, 2022, the Canada Border Services Agency (“CBSA”) November 21, 2022! that it will be conducting a re-investigation in respect of oil country tubular goods (“OCTG”) and certain seamless casing originating in or exported from China.
-Responses to the CBSA’s Request for Information (“RFI”) are due
+On October 14, 2022, the Canada Border Services Agency (“CBSA”) issued a notice that it will be conducting a re-investigation in respect of oil country tubular goods (“OCTG”) and certain seamless casing originating in or exported from China.
+Responses to the CBSA’s Request for Information (“RFI”) are due November 21, 2022!

 Normal values established during the re-investigation will be effective as of the end date of the re-investigation, and all normal values currently in place will expire on that date.
 Exporters of Subject Goods from China should consider cooperating with CBSA, as the potential anti-dumping duties (“ADDs”) for goods without normal value are as high as 166.9% for OCTG and 91% for seamless casing!